masouda1997/masoud-cli-card/README.md

 # 🪪 masoud-cli-card

-> A simple CLI business card built with Node.js that displays Masoud Anaraki's professional contact info directly in your terminal.
+> A simple CLI business card built with Node.js that displays my professional contact info directly in your terminal.

 ## 📦 Installation